Configuring Workflow Definitions

 *

 Workflow definitions cannot have more than one initial state.
-Appointment workflow definitions must have one Canceled state.
+Appointment workflow definitions must have one cancel state, which can be named Canceled or Cancelled.

 7. In the Related Workflow Transitions via Parent Workflow Definition Field list, in the top left corner, click Edit (), and then update field values and Workflow Transition records in the same manner as for workflow states.